intentor/adic/README.md

 Using conditions you can:

 1\.
-Tag a binding with an identifier, so you can indicate it as a parameter in the `Inject` attribute on constructors and fields/properties:
+Identify a binding with an identifier, so you can indicate it as a parameter in the `Inject` attribute on constructors and fields/properties:

 When binding: